johnasilo/mulesoftTest/README.md

 # mulesoftTest
 API implementation on mulesoft.

-This API implementation is a web service that allow consumers to list, create, update, and delete customer information which are stored in Salesforce.
+This API implementation is a web service that allows consumers to list, create, update, and delete customer information which are stored in Salesforce.

 Contents: